Drug-resistant pandemic swine flu 'community risk'

 Australian experts are concerned about the threat of a new type of drug-resistant pandemic flu that is circulating in the population at large.

-The swine flu strain has learned how to dodge the antiviral Tamiflu and, though rare, is emerging outside of hospitals.
+The swine flu strain has learned how to dodge the antiviral drug Tamiflu and is emerging outside of hospitals.

 The team who have studied it say the virus is "fitter" than other drug-resistant strains and the world should be on alert for outbreaks.